shamlimatrena/CSE440--Sentiment-Analysis-Using-Classical-Machine-Learning-Algorithms/README.md

 - We will run different classical ML models on the dataset to determine sentiment analysis
 - We will evaluate their performance on sentiment classification tasks

-## Google Colab File

-- This is the collab file of our project: https://drive.google.com/drive/u/0/folders/1GtifTHqqhEtSBr4E_0I19CtDeD8MLuye

 ## How to run the Project
 - Download the drive folder from here: https://drive.google.com/drive/folders/1GtifTHqqhEtSBr4E_0I19CtDeD8MLuye?usp=sharing
 - Upload the folder in your Google Drive